dahlia/fedify/docs/index.md

 Fedify: a fediverse server framework
 ====================================

+> [!NOTE]
+> Looking for a quick demo?
+Here it is: [Fedify Demo] on Deno Playground.

-Fedify is a [Deno]/TypeScript library for building federated server apps powered by [ActivityPub] and other standards, which is so-called [fediverse].
-You may already know some of the networks in the fediverse, such as [Mastodon], [Lemmy], [Pixelfed], [PeerTube], and so on.
-It aims to eliminate the complexity and redundant boilerplate code when building a federated server app, so that you can focus on your business logic and user experience.
+Fedify is a [Deno]/TypeScript library for building federated server apps powered by [ActivityPub] and other standards, so-called [fediverse].[^1] It aims to eliminate the complexity and redundant boilerplate code when building a federated server app, so that you can focus on your business logic and user experience.

-Fedify is still in the early stage of development, and it's not ready for production use yet.
-However, you can try it out and give feedback to help improve it.
+Currently, Fedify is moving fast and the API is not stable yet.
+We do not recommend using it in production yet, so please use it if you would like to experiment with it and help us improve it.

 The rough roadmap is to implement the following features out of the box:

  -  Type-safe objects for [Activity Vocabulary] (including some vendor-specific